What are Crystals and How do They Form?

 The Word 'Crystals' Causes So Much Confusion

-This overlap in terminology has made it particularly difficult to explain the difference between crystals, rocks and minerals.
+This overlap in terminology has made it particularly difficult to explain the difference between crystals, rocks, and minerals.

 It’s not known exactly when the word crystals started being used in this way.
 What is known is that many ancient cultures, including the Egyptians, Greeks, and Chinese, used certain stones for protection, health, or spiritual rituals.
 However, they wouldn't have referred to them as crystals.

-The modern use of the word likely gained popularity during the New Age movement in the 20th century, when interest in energy, chakras, and alternative healing focused on the natural beauty and symmetry of geological crystals.
+The modern use of this word likely gained popularity during the New Age movement in the 20th century, when interest in energy, chakras, and alternative healing focused on the natural beauty and symmetry of geological crystals.

 Atoms are the basic building blocks of everything in the universe, but they’re far too small to be seen, even with most microscopes.